Skip to content

 modify(

-fp: TextIOBase,
+buffer: TextIOBase,

-fp_reference: TextIOBase | None = None,
+buffer_out: TextIOBase | None = None,

 ) -> None

-Modify *.def file with minimal changes.
+Modify *.def text/file buffer with minimal amount of changes.

 Source code in ipsl_common/modipsl/def_file.py